 Originally, development rights were granted to the V&A Waterfront of 600 000 square meters and just under a third of that is currently available for development.

-The scope of the new developments is large, and included in these is a variety of residential, retail, commercial and leisure-orientated buildings.
+The scope of the new developments is large, and included in these is a variety of residential, retail, commercial and leisure-oriented buildings.
 The V&A Waterfront will retain ownership of all of these, and, after completion, will remain as the landlord.
 The only exception to this is some residential development which is sold Sectional Title.

 The shareholding of the V&A Waterfront allows for flexible lease structures to maximise the benefits for both the tenant and the V&A.